-2. Meanwhile, heat a large frying pan over medium heat with a drizzle of olive oil.
+1. Heat a large frying pan over medium heat with the olive oil and butter.
 Add the leek and onion with a good pinch of salt and fry for 5 minutes until starting to soften.

-5. Transfer to a bowl and leave to cool slightly.
+4. Transfer to a bowl and leave to cool for a few mins.
 Stir through the lemon zest, mint, ricotta and feta, being careful not to break up the feta too much.
 Taste and season with salt and pepper before adding the egg.

-11. Leave to cool for a few minutes before serving warm.
+10. Leave to cool for a few minutes before serving warm with the lemon wedges.

 Spoon the filling long the long end of the pastry and roll up to form a snail shape.